 If you love having someone lay everything out for you in an easy to understand, systematic way, you’ll love Capsule Pantry!

-This process will give you what you need to get started: it’s how I got started two years ago.
+This process will give you what you need to get started with the basics though: it’s how I got started two years ago.
 Work your way through these simple steps to create your first minimalist meal plan.

 1) Make a list of the recipes you make on a regular basis.

-Pull out your recipes books, recipe folder in your internet browser, and any other meal or recipe lists (many of my recipes are stored digitally on Plan to Eat).
+Pull out your recipes books, recipe folder in your internet browser, and any other meal or recipe lists (many of my recipes are stored digitally on Plan to Eat, which I just signed back up again for ).

 Look through your recipes and make a list of all the meals your family will eat regularly, semi-regularly, and any time you feel like making it.
 Favorites are great if you have enough of them, but you may need to round out your meal plan with a few meals you love and they tolerate once a month.